TNegash/snapCloud/privateSnapCloudOnPI.md

     apt-get update
     apt-get -y install openresty
     ```
+4. Install Snap!
+Cloud
+   Refer to install.md for installation details
 ### 2. Resolve Dependencies

 - If you encounter the error message related to **luarocks** and **luaossl**, execute the following command: